 One banana of medium size contains around 6 g of starch and 14 g of sugar.

 One banana of medium size in addition to the sugar and starch contains 3 g of fiber.
-Everyone, no matter whether with or without diabetes need to consume suitable amounts of dietary fiber because of its health benefits.
+Everyone, no matter whether with or without diabetes needs to consume suitable amounts of dietary fiber because of its health benefits.

-However, the fiber is particularly vital for people who have diabetes, because it can help slow down the absorption and digestion of carbs.
-This can help lower blood glucose spikes and also improve the overall control of the blood glucose.
+However, fiber is particularly vital for people who have diabetes, because it can help slow down the absorption and digestion of carbs.
+This can help lower blood glucose spikes and also improve the overall control of blood glucose.

 Resistant starches are actually chains of sugar – starch which is actually immune to digestion when it comes to the upper part of the digestive system.

-Fully ripe bananas contain a higher glycemic index and might lead to a faster rise in the blood glucose in comparison to unripe or green bananas.
+Fully ripe bananas contain a higher glycemic index and might lead to a faster rise in blood glucose in comparison to unripe or green bananas.

 Most dietary guidelines for people with diabetes recommend following a balanced, healthy diet that includes fruit.
-It’s like that since consuming vegetables and fruits has been related to lower risk of heart disease and better health.
+It’s like that since consuming vegetables and fruits has been related to a lower risk of heart disease and better health.

-People with diabetes are at higher risk of developing of certain diseases, therefore consuming enough vegetables and fruits is vital.
+People with diabetes are at higher risk of developing certain diseases, therefore consuming enough vegetables and fruits is vital.

 Bananas provide you with vitamin C, fiber, vitamin B6, and potassium.
-Also, the bananas contain plant and antioxidant compounds.
+Also, bananas contain plant and antioxidant compounds.
 As a matter of fact, for most people who have diabetes bananas are a healthy choice.